 What's better than a single LED?
 Lots of LEDs!
 A fun way to make a small colorful display is to use a 1.2" Bi-color 8x8 LED Matrix.
 Matrices like these are 'multiplexed' - so to control all the 128 LEDs you need 24 pins.
 That's a lot of pins, and there are driver chips like the MAX7219that can help control a matrix for you but there's a lot of wiring to set up and they take up a ton of space.
-Here at Adafruit we feel your pain!
-After all, wouldn't it be awesome if you could control a matrix without tons of wiring?
+Wouldn't it be awesome if you could control a matrix without tons of wiring?
 That's where these adorable LED matrix backpacks come in.
-We have them in three flavors - a mini 8x8, 1.2" Bi-color 8x8 and a 4-digit 0.56" 7-segment.
-They work perfectly with the matrices we stock in the Adafruit shop and make adding a bright little display trivial.
+Availble in three flavors - a mini 8x8, 1.2" Bi-color 8x8 and a 4-digit 0.56" 7-segment.
+They work perfectly with the Adafruit matrices and make adding a bright little display trivial.
 It's called a Bicolor LED, but you can have 3 colors total by turning on the red and green LEDs, which creates yellow.
 That's 3 colors for the price of 2!

 The matrices use a driver chip that does all the heavy lifting for you: They have a built in clock so they multiplex the display.
 They use constant-current drivers for ultra-bright, consistent color, 1/16 step display dimming, all via a simple I2C interface.
 The backpacks come with address-selection jumpers so you can connect up to four mini 8x8's or eight 7-segments/bicolor (or a combination, such as four mini 8x8's and two 7-segments and two bicolor, etc) on a single I2C bus.